pressody/pressody-records/docs/installation.md

 # Installation

 As a standard WordPress plugin, installation is the same as most other plugins.
-This can be done by uploading the plugin as a zip file, or using Composer.
+This can be done by uploading the plugin as a zip file, or cloning this Git repo in the `wp-content/plugins` directory and running `composer install` from the new directory.

+After you install the plugin, you need to copy the `.env.example` file into a `.env` file and fill in the needed details according to instructions present in the `.env` file.
+Of course, if you provide those ENV variables through other means, that is fine by us.

-PixelgradeLT Records requires PHP 7.4 or later.
+*__Note__: PixelgradeLT Records requires PHP 7.4 or later.*

 ## Zip File